 The Ministry of the Altar

 He offers service at the altar at the Mass assisting the Bishop or Priest.
 He distributes Holy Communion at Mass, in hospital and in the homes of the sick, the housebound and the dying.
 He may coordinate the Eucharistic ministers and Communion visits within the parish.

 The Permanent Diaconate in Westminster diocese.

-    There are now nearly 20 Permanent Deacons serving in the diocese.
+There are now more than 30 Permanent Deacons serving in the diocese.
 As well as parish ministry these men are engaged in a variety of other ministries, including school, prison and hospital chaplaincy.

 The link with their home parish is crucial – candidates for the Permanent Diaconate must have the support of their parish priest and congregation and it is this community which they will serve after ordination.
 This means that they should be deeply rooted and engaged in their own parish, and already be involved in works of service and exercising some leadership roles within this community.

 In Westminster, the Permanent Diaconate is open to either single men over 35 who feel called to the celibate life or to married men over 40.
 Those who are married must have the support of their wife and family and accept that if their spouse should die before them they cannot remarry and would live in the celibate state.

 Any candidate must demonstrate the necessary maturity and stability for this life-long commitment.
 They will be prepared to embark on a three or four year part-time course of formation, focusing on the four areas of spiritual, pastoral, human and intellectual development.